mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 The first byte contains the night temperature: 0x26 = 19 °C.

 The second byte contains the day temperature: 0x2f = 23.5 °C.

+### Register 18 01

+This register can only be written and configures some functions on the actor.

+The first byte is some kind of enum flags.
+The 6 MSBs are currently unknown.

+* 0x01 = 0b00000001 = Window detector disabled
+* 0x02 = 0b00000010 = Presence detector disabled

+Current seen values:
+* 0x0f - After Pair
+* 0x27 - After power set
+* 0x1f - After default thermostat config
+* 0x1e - After enable window detector
+* 0x1d - After enable presence detector

+The second byte contains a temperature it aligns with the day temperature: 0x2f = 23.5 °C.

 ### Register 19 10/90